Offering the flexibility of online education and support for military students.

 student achievement.
 Topics include the use of both formal and

 informal assessments, norm-referenced and criterion-referenced

 assessments, formative and summative assessments, and methods of

 using assessment data to improve instruction and student

 This course explores the various issues of student diversity and challenges students to examine and define their own educational experiences with regard to culture and ethnicity, socioeconomic class, race, gender, religion, language, learning style, and exceptionality.
 Particular emphasis will be placed on the practical implications of diversity issues in classroom practice.

-This course focuses on preparing prospective teachers to plan and deliver appropriate instruction for all students in diverse and inclusive classroom settings, including students with disabilities, gifted/talented students, and students with limited English proficiency.
-The course examines a range of learning, emotional, and physiological disabilities, the history of attitudes towards those disabilities, and the federal mandates governing them.
-Social issues related to students with special needs will also be explored.
-Additionally, the course addresses individualized education programs and the role of the teacher in implementing them.
+This course focuses on preparing you to plan and deliver appropriate instruction for all students in diverse and inclusive classroom settings, including students with disabilities, gifted/talented students, culturally or socioeconomically diverse students, and students with limited English proficiency.
+The course examines a range of learning, emotional, and physiological disabilities, the history of attitudes toward those disabilities, and the federal mandates governing them.
+You will develop a classroom environment to support the diverse students within the general student population using strategies and methodologies.
+Additionally, the course addresses individualized education programs, 504 plans, and the role you will play in implementing them.